 The average Christian does not have the contacts, time, or energy to keep informed about most issues on local, state, and national levels.
 More and more, some of these issues appear to deny our freedoms.
 Others undermine the basic moral fiber of our country.
 With each emerging concern, we need to seek God’s intervention and guidance.

-God’s Word instructs us to pray regularly for those who serve our communities, our state, and our nation.
+God’s Word instructs us to pray regularly for our communities, our state, nation, and for the peace of Jerusalem.

 - For example, here is what God told His people in exile in Babylon in Jeremiah 29:4-7: Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare.
-Although we as Christians are not in exile here in America and the Lake Chatuge area as were the people of God in Babylon—we are not in exile but we are strangers in a foreign land.
+We as Christians are not in exile here in America as were the people of God in Babylon.
+But we are strangers in a foreign land.
 How so?
 We know from the Bible that our ultimate citizenship is in heaven.
-Nevertheless, this fundamental truth exists: If we as God’s people prayerfully seek what is best for our community, our state, and our Nation, then our community, our state, and our Nation will be blessed.
+Nevertheless, this fundamental truth exists: If we as God’s people prayerfully seek what is best for our community, our state, and our Nation, and for the peace of Jerusalem then our community, our state, our Nation, and Jerusalem will be blessed.

 - In I Timothy 2:1-4 we find this: I urge you, first of all, to pray for all people.
 Ask God to help them; intercede on their behalf, and give thanks for them.
 Pray this way for kings and all who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity.
 This is good and pleases God our Savior, who wants everyone to be saved and to understand the truth.”